cleitonsouza01/trade/docs/api/trade.operation_container.md

 fetch_positions_tasks attribute in the order they are listed.

-#### prorate_comissions(self):
-Prorates the container's commissions by its operations.

-This method sum the discounts in the commissions dict of the container.
-The total discount value is then prorated by the daytrades and common operations based on their volume.

-#### prorate_comissions_by_operation(self, operation):
-Prorates the commissions of the container for one operation.

-The ratio is based on the container volume and the volume of the operation.

-#### identify_daytrades_and_common_operations(self):
-Separates operations into daytrades and common operations.

-After this process, the attributes 'daytrades' and 'common_operations'  will be filled with the daytrades and common operations found in the container operations list, if any.
-The original operations list remains untouched.

-#### extract_daytrade(self, operation_a, operation_b):
-Extracts the daytrade part of two operations.

-1. Find what is the purchase and what is the sale
-2. Find the daytraded quantity; the daytraded quantity is always the smallest absolute quantity
-3. Update the operations that originated the daytrade with the new quantity after the daytraded part has been extracted; One of the operations will always have zero quantity after this, being fully consumed by the daytrade.
-The other operation may or may not end with zero quantity.
-4. create the Daytrade object
-5. If this container already have a Daytrade with this asset, we merge this daytrade with the daytrade in self.daytrades - in the end, there is only one daytrade per asset per OperationContainer.

-#### add_to_common_operations(self, operation):
-Adds an operation to the common operations list.

 #### merge_operations(self, existing_operation, operation):
 Merges one operation with another operation.

-#### find_rates_for_positions(self):
-Gets the rates for every position on the container.

 Copyright (c) 2015 Rafael da Silva Rocha